 Cordell & Cordell offers legal representation throughout the state with offices in Belleville, Edwardsville, Springfield, and Warrenville.
 Our Illinois divorce attorneys are committed to providing you the best legal service in this trying time.

-To schedule an appointment with an Illinois divorce attorney, call 1-866-DADS-LAW or the numbers listed to the right to your local office.
+To schedule an appointment with an Illinois divorce attorney, call 1-866-DADS-LAW or your local office.

 Illinois Divorce FAQ

 What are the grounds for filing for divorce in Illinois?

 - Impotence at the time of the marriage and thereafter;

 - Adultery committed subsequent to the marriage;

 - Willful desertion or absenting for one year;

 - Habitual drunkenness for a period of two years;